jhusain/proposal-observable/ObservableEventTarget.md

 ## Problem: EventTargets and Promises are difficult to Compose

 Web applications need to remain responsive to user input while performing long-running operations like network requests.
 Consequently web applications often subscribe to EventTargets and Promises concurrently.
 In some circumstances, an application may start additional concurrent operations when each new event of a particular type is received (ex. a web browser starting a new concurrent download for each file link clicked).
-However just as often web applications will respond to events by canceling or ignoring the output of one or more concurrently running tasks (ex. canceling an outstanding request for a view's data when the user navigates elsewhere).
+However web applications often respond to events by **canceling or ignoring the output of one or more concurrently running tasks** (ex. canceling an outstanding request for a view's data when the user navigates elsewhere).

 Unfortunately this common concurrency coordination pattern, in which outstanding network requests are canceled when an event of a certain type is received, is challenging to implement compositionally using EventTargets and Promises.
 These challenges will be demonstrated using the use case of an image browser app created for a news aggregator.